7erra/conterra/README.md

 This service exposes a `/forecast` endpoint which accepts latitude (`lat`) and longitude (`lon`) and returns a minimal forecast object based on data fetched from the OpenWeather API.
 It was created as part of an assignment and is intended as a small example of integrating an external REST API into a Spring Boot application.
+The service also provides a second variant of the endpoint that accepts an address (country, city, street, housenumber) and resolves coordinates via OpenCage.

 ## Features

 - Fetch weather forecast from OpenWeather
 - Minimal forecast representation returned to clients
+- Optional address-to-coordinate lookup via OpenCage
 - Basic error handling for missing or invalid responses from the external API

 ## Tech Stack